 - provides the natural structure of Brisbane's subtropical character and scenic amenity

-- produces oxygen and consume carbon dioxide, trapping carbon and helping to reduce greenhouse gases
+- produces oxygen and consumes carbon dioxide, trapping carbon and helping to reduce greenhouse gases

-- helps to reduce dust, pollution, wind speeds and the effects of UV radiation
+- helps reduce dust, pollution, wind speeds and the effects of UV radiation

-- helps to manage stormwater run-off and soil erosion
+- helps manage stormwater run-off and soil erosion

-- provides strong links to nature, our natural and cultural history and a sense of local identity
+- provides strong links to nature, our natural and cultural history and sense of local identity

-- contributes to individual property values, tourism and the vitality of business centres.
+- contributes to individual property values, tourism and vitality of business centres.

 Council actively manages the trees that grow on our own lands, including street trees and park trees, in partnership with the community.
 Each year our tree management activities include:

-- caring for newly planted trees to help them grow to be strong, healthy and fit for purpose
+- caring for newly planted trees to grow strong, healthy and fit for purpose

-- inspecting and trimming programs to minimise the risks of trees to people and property
+- inspecting and trimming programs minimising risks of trees to people and property

 - removing and replacing trees to sustain our urban forest for everyone to enjoy in the future